Allergies in cats – What you need to know

 Symptoms of allergies in cats

-Symptoms of allergies in cats typically include dermatological signs such as itchy skin, hair loss and excessive scratching.
+Symptoms of allergic reactions in cats typically include dermatological signs such as itchy skin, hair loss and excessive scratching.
 Although itchy, irritating skin problems are the most common symptoms of a food allergy, around 10 percent to 15 percent of affected cats also exhibit gastrointestinal symptoms, such as vomiting and diarrhoea.
 In such cases, the first, and in some cases only, symptom of a food allergy may be vomiting that occurs within an hour or two of eating.
 Severe cases of food allergy are often characterised by persistent scratching, diarrhoea, weight loss, skin lesions and poor coat condition.
-These symptoms only become evident after an extended period of time (months or longer) as the immune system response intensifies.
+These symptoms of allergic reactions in cats only become evident after an extended period of time (months or longer) as the immune system response intensifies.

 Other common symptoms of the various allergies affecting cats may include: